neuralmagic/deepsparse/examples/benchmark-ui/README.md

 ![alt text](pic.png)

-This demo gives users the ability to interact with 28 Sparse and Dense deep learning models from the Neural Magic Sparse Zoo.
+This demo gives users the ability to interact with 28 sparse and dense deep learning models from the Neural Magic SparseZoo.
 The Benchmark UI uses Gradio as its front-end and DeepSparse for running benchmarking on the back-end.
-In addition, the `vm.py` module includes an integration with the `python-digitalocean` client to spin up Droplets on DigitalOcean with the intention for users to host and benchmark DeepSparse models on DigitalOcean machines.
+In addition, the `vm.py` module includes an integration with the `python-digitalocean` client to spin up Droplets on DigitalOcean with the intention for users to host and benchmark models on DigitalOcean machines.
 Given this integration, the `app.py` module already includes a FastAPI mount for users who are more serious in hosting this demo on a VM like DO's Droplets or on any other instance from other cloud providers.

 ## Install